 It is important to be clear about the limitations of the help you are able to provide and know to whom to call for help or when to refer to specialized services.
-You should consider referral if someone is affected by complex reactions.
+Consider making a referral if someone is affected by complex reactions.
 Referral should furthermore be considered when the person: